Tsutenkaku Tower 通天閣

-From Osaka/Umeda Station, take the Midosuji Subway line to Dobutsuen-Mae Station.
+From Umeda Station, take the Midosuji Subway line to Dobutsuen-Mae Station.
 Upon exiting the station, look up for the 100-meter tall steel structure, and head towards it.
 The walk will take you a little under 10 minutes.

-The first incarnation of the tower went up in 1912, connecting to an adjacent amusement park via cable car.
+The first incarnation of the tower went up in 1912, connecting to an adjacent amusement park via ropeway.
 At the time, its 64-meter height made it the tallest in all of Asia.
 After the war, the city rebuilt the tower to a 100-meter height, installing bright neon lights that change color with the seasons.